kanryu/luminor/README.md

 - _input_buffer
     - input bitmap of rgba32
     - alpha byte must be at 4th byte of each pixel
+    - need to call Buffer::make_interleaved() to prepare buffers

 How to use